Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 };
 ```

-The [event logging](/how-tos/event-logging/) page has more information on how to set up logging using different logging tools
+The [event logging](/how-tos/event-logging/) page has more information on how to set up logging using different logging tools.

-### 4. Initialize the SDK
+### 5. Initialize the SDK

 Choose the [Eppo SDK](/feature-flags/sdks) that fits in your stack.
 You'll need to initialize the SDK in your app and create an Eppo client.
 Here is an example in Javascript: